Register for Holt Adoptee Camp! Sign Up →

 Holt resumes work in Colombia

-In 2018, as the war in Colombia came to an end, Holt reestablished a Colombia adoption program to help find families for children in greatest need — many of them older children and sibling groups.
-At the same time, Holt began working alongside local partners in Colombia to strengthen families at risk of separation and care for orphaned and vulnerable children.
+As the war in Colombia comes to an end, Holt reestablishes a Colombia adoption program to help find families for children in greatest need — many of them older children and sibling groups.
+At the same time, Holt begins working alongside local partners in Colombia to strengthen families at risk of separation and care for orphaned and vulnerable children.

 mother smiling with two boys